giantswarm/twitter-hot-urls-example/README.md

 # twitter-hot-urls-example (`thux`)

-This repository features a Giant Swarm service consisting of multiple components working hand in hand to collect URLs mentioned on Twitter and create a hotlist of popular URLs.
+This repository features an example service consisting of multiple components working hand in hand to collect URLs mentioned on Twitter and create a hotlist of popular URLs.

+It can be run with docker-compose or Kubernetes.

 Contents: